avixd/avixd/Dynamic-(F)YTD-measures-with-Calculation-Groups-and-Field-Parameters.md

 Open source ["Contoso Dataset"](https://www.microsoft.com/en-us/download/details.aspx?id=18279&msockid=3147878eac3f607d1fc995f2ad956136) to follow along.

+Pre-requisite : Create a couple of metrics such as: Sales $, Cost $, Profit $, Units Sold etc.

 ## Step 1.

 1. Create a calculation group called "Time Inteliigence" using [Tabular Editor 2](https://tabulareditor.github.io/TabularEditor/) by left-clicking on the "Tables" folder -> "Create New" -> "Calculation Group" or Alternatively, using the shortcut "Alt + 7" .